Sabsolvei/demo-casino-automation/README.md

 ---
 ### Reports review
 Adding --alluredir option to commandline enable Allure to store results in the provided path.
-**To see the actual report execute from the commandline:**
+**To see current report, execute from commandline:**
 ```commandline
 allure serve ./reports
 ```
-This command will show you generated report in your default browser.
+This command will show you generated reports in your default browser.
 `localhost:port`